marcduiker/marcduiker.github.io/_posts/2022-11-22-speaker-buddy.md

 ## Preparing for failure

 There are several ways of preparing for technical issues.
-I'll share some of my ideas and close with an idea initially proposed by Mattias, called the Speaker Buddy System.
+I'll share some of my ideas, and close with an idea initially proposed by Mattias, called the Speaker Buddy System.

-I won't cover the 'my demo doesn't work' part here, since these things can be solved with showing a solution that has been prepared beforehand, or playing a video instead of a live demo.
+I won't cover 'my demo doesn't work' failures here, since these things can be solved in different ways, such as; showing a solution that has been prepared beforehand, or recording the solution before the conference and playing it back during the session.

-The general idea for a catastrophic (laptop) failure is to try to ensure that your presentation and code are available on other environments you can quickly access.
+The general idea to overcome a catastrophic (laptop) failure is to ensure that your presentation, code, and demos are available on other environments you can quickly access.

 Let's go through some solutions: